Quitch/Queller-AI/README.md

 - Air
  - Near total focus on air units
- - Maintains a small ground and naval force
+ - Will develop naval as normal
+ - Only uses bots on the ground

 - Dox
  - Won't use any offensive T1 land unit other than the Dox
  - Will focus on Slammers at T2 but not exclusively
  - Will build a vehicle factory for Skitters if it detects the possibility of mines
- - Best used on small maps like Blitz

 - Eco
  - Heavier emphasis on economic growth
  - Works best on really large (900+ radius) planets with lots of metal
- - Techs if it has a buffer space to do so
+ - Aggressively techs so it can eco boom
  - Requires sizable distance from its opponent

 - Grenadier
- - Won't use any offensive T1 unit other than the Grenadier
+ - Uses the Grenadier alongside Dox
- - Will use Dox if there's no land route from its base
  - Will build a vehicle factory for Skitters if it detects the possibility of mines

 - Infernodier
- - Starts out with some Dox
+ - Starts out with Dox
  - Quickly switches to an Infernos and Grenadiers composition

 - Tank
  - Almost identical to Queller's fighting style prior to v2.1
  - Will fight primarily using the Bolo